 Specialized Nursing Clothes

-Nursing clothes are convenient, but you don’t need to overhaul your closet.
-A few nursing bras and some strategic pieces—like button-up shirts or stretchy tanks—are enough.
-Regular clothes with easy access work perfectly, saving you from spending a fortune.
+Maternity clothes are easy to wear, but there is no need to change your entire wardrobe.
+A few nursing bras and some selected pieces-a button-up shirt or two and stretchy tank tops-should be sufficient for you.
+Regular clothes with easy access will do just as well, thus saving you a fortune.

 Baby Bath Thermometers

-Testing bathwater with a thermometer sounds fancy, but your elbow or wrist is a tried-and-true method.
-If it feels comfortably warm to you, it’s perfect for your baby.
-No gadget required.
+Of course, testing the bathwater with a thermometer may sound fun, but you can simply test the temperature with your elbow or wrist.
+If it feels comfortably warm for you, then it’s a safe temperature for your baby.
+No tools are needed

 Changing Tables